ThePradox/SolarExportControl/README.md

 You must at least check 2 things:

-**1. What data is my power meter sending?**
+**1. What data is my electricity meter sending?**

-This application needs the value as a number, but your power meter may publish json or an other arbitrary payload.
+This application needs the value as a number, but your electricity meter may publish json or an other arbitrary payload.
 You must edit the `parse_power_payload` function to convert the payload to a number.
 See ['parse_power_payload'](./docs/Customize.md#required-parse_power_payload) for examples.

 **2. How should the calculated limit be formated before publishing it?**